 One thing I noticed as I was patiently waiting for my wife to come out of the store was all of the different lighting patterns, shadows, highlights and how they changed.
 If you look at the image below you can see how light is coming through the glass panels at the top and reflecting off of the building.
 You can see some of the stores on fall under brighter areas where some are in the shade.
 Ask yourself, if you were shooting here where would your subject be?
 Where is the best light?
 Where is the worst light?
 Doing exercises when you are out and about help to train your brain to start to see the light and when you are working with a client or model you will be able to quickly identify where to place them!

 2. People Watching

-Taking the above exercise a step further by boosting the results using supplements for weight loss, or even after seeing the gluconite reviews, watch how people interact with each other, watch how they walk, watch their expressions.
+Taking the above exercise a step further by boosting the results using supplements for weight loss, or even after seeing or even the nutrisystem reviews, watch how people interact with each other, watch how they walk, watch their expressions.
 Just like the above exercise will help you with lighting, and even try an Exhale Wellness product to improve physical and mental health while focus while this exercise, it will help you to know how humans naturally interact with one another as well as their environment, If you want to exercise to loss weight read the gluconite reviews.
 Another great activity is to study their facial features.
 Do they have a long nose?
 How would you light it to hide the nose and make it look smaller?
 Do they have nice cheek bones that you could use a beauty setup with?
 Being able to quickly identify features will help you in studio to identify how to light a person.

 3. Find inspiration in the advertisements